 First analyses show that smokers are less affected by Covid-19.
 Only 8.5% of patients admitted to hospitals for coronavirus at the beginning of April were smokers.
 This paradox is all the more surprising as tobacco consumption considerably increases the risk of contracting respiratory diseases such as chronic obstructive pulmonary disease (COPD).

-However, a study conducted by the Pitié-Salpêtrière hospital in collaboration with the neurobiologist Jean-Pierre Changeux came to the same conclusion.
+However, a study conducted by the Pitié-Salpêtrière Hospital in collaboration with the neurobiologist Jean-Pierre Changeux came to the same conclusion.
 “The study strongly suggests that daily smokers are much less likely to develop a symptomatic or severe infection with SARS-Cov-2 than the general population,” the study says.
-Of the 350 hospitalized and 130 outpatient patients (all Covid-19 positive), only 5% were smokers.
+Of the 350 hospitalized and 130 outpatient patients (all COVID-19 positive), only 5% were smokers.

 Therefore, nicotine (and not tobacco itself) is the focus of all attention.
 But “these lines of research remain hypothetical and their preventive effect on infectious diseases has not yet been proven,” stresses Bernard Basset, public health doctor and president of the French National Association for the Prevention of Alcohol and Drug Addiction.